 - Prerequisite: swimming 20 feet and achieving independent breaths, independent floats, intermediate propulsion techniques

 - Final Goal: Unilateral side breathing 30 feet, streamline kicks, back kicks, windmill arms, 6 beat kick

-Blazing Barracudas transition the unilateral side breathing learned in the Dashing Dolphin level into the traditional freestyle stroke, which is bilateral side breathing to both sides.
+Blazing Barracudas transition the unilateral side breathing learned in the prior level into the traditional freestyle stroke, which is bilateral side breathing to both sides.
 In addition to refining freestyle technique, our teachers continue to build the endurance of their students.
 Also, the elementary backstroke is taught from start to finish in this level.
 This stroke is a safety stroke rather than a competitive stroke, but is essential if ever faced with an open water situation.